 People with MS

 Peer support is when people with a common experience share their knowledge and opinions as a way of supporting each other.
-The idea is that other people, including health professionals, may be very knowledgeable about MS but don't have the personal experience of being diagnosed or living with the condition themselves.
+The idea is that other people, including health professionals, may be very knowledgeable about MS but they don’t have the personal experience of being diagnosed and living with the condition themselves.
 Peer support can take different forms either as a group or one to one, and it could be online, by phone or face to face.

 Our Facebook group is a good place to ask questions and share experiences with other people with MS. If you are thinking of making a change in your life, you could explore options or ask for suggestions from the group.